StephensGit/Todo-List/README.md

 ## Overview
 This is a Todo application that's built with a mobile first workflow, encorporating HTML, CSS, CSS variables, Flexbox and Javascript(ES6).
-It also allows usrers to toggle between light/dark mode.
+It also allows users to toggle between light/dark mode.
+This was built to replicate the design spec attached in the design folder.

 ### Users should be able to: